 As inferred by this brief description of the hair life cycle, the question of how to increase the anagen phase of hair is a key concern for a wide range of consumers.
 For women, reducing the percentage of hairs in the telogen phase makes hair appear thicker and more luscious.
 Equally, a stimulated anagen phase can lead to greater hair growth.
 For men concerned about male pattern baldness, maintaining and stimulating the anagen phase is key to delaying or preventing hair loss.

-There’s also a growing awareness around scalp health, as the scalp is seen more as an extension of facial skin.
+There’s also a growing awareness around hair health in general and scalp health in particular, as the scalp is seen more as an extension of facial skin.
 In the Korean market, elaborate skin care routines are extending to the scalp, with 15% of new hair care products in Korea featuring an anti-hair loss or scalp care claim – triple that of three years ago (Mintel, 2020).
 As scalp health is a concern for both men and women, such claims have far-reaching potential.

 Clearly, with a scientific as opposed to age- or gender-oriented approach, brands can develop adaptable formulas.
 Creating products with more universal appeal can respond to consumer demands from multiple angles: right now, 64% of Generation Z consumers do not think that beauty or grooming products should be classified by gender (Lightspeed/Mintel, 2020).